 Maintaining an open line of communication with your child’s caregiver helps in all areas of your child’s development, including navigating the drop-off process.
 Have a conversation with your caregiver about what to expect at drop-off.
 Also, tell them about any fears, hopes, or expectations you may have related to the experience.

-It is perfectly normal to have some anxiety around saying goodbye to your little one when you drop them off with a new caregiver.
+It is perfectly normal to feel some anxiety around saying goodbye to your little one when you drop them off with a new caregiver.
 Ideally, have this conversation with your childcare provider before the drop-off — for example, via e-mail, an in-person classroom meeting, or a phone call.

 7. Understand What Stage of Development Your Child Is Going Through